krishnakadiyala/NPAcourse/labs/Lab_20_2_Exploring_NXAPI.md

-## Lab 20.2 - Cisco NX-API
+# Lab 20.2 - Cisco NX-API

 ### Task 1 - NX-API Developer Sandbox

 This task introduces you to the Developer Sandbox environment that exists on each Nexus switch (assuming it supports NX-API).
 The NX-API is a great tool for beginners and experts alike, as it gives you direct insight with how the switch will respond to API calls.
-This allows you to verify what key-value pairs and response you should be getting back as you are writing and testing your code.
+This allows you to verify what key-value pairs and responses you should be getting back as you are writing and testing your code.

 ##### Step 1